Skip to main content

 I worry about the future

 Sometimes I worry about the future.
-I worry about a time where my parents are no longer with us.
+I worry about a time when my parents are no longer with us.
 I worry about Ben’s mental wellbeing because it takes him longer to adapt to change.
 I worry that one day this support circle he has won’t be there.
 Even if I am scared about what the future may hold for Ben, all I know is that I will keep supporting his autonomy until his independence really is all him.

 Other people just don’t get it

-I feel my extended family gave my brother a wide birth when he was younger as many of them thought autism just meant you were violent and rude.
+I feel my extended family gave my brother a wide berth when he was younger as many of them thought autism just meant you were violent and rude.
 I had cousins that would call him “troubled” and they would never understand why he would always “hide behind my mum”.
 As his life progressed, he later began to “hide behind me”.

 We are always protective of our younger siblings, and I always felt there was more to it with me and Ben.
 I always wanted to make sure that people were not treating him differently.
 It was always easy for people to point at Ben being different.